You're standing in the dairy aisle. Recipe calls for a quart of heavy cream. You grab a pint because hey, they look close enough, right?

 From Following Recipes to Understanding Ratios

 Once you have mastered the art of precise measurement and logging, your relationship with the recipe changes.
 You stop seeing a list of instructions as a rigid set of rules and start seeing it as a series of ratios.
-Practically speaking, when you know that a standard sponge cake is essentially a specific ratio of flour, sugar, eggs, and fat by weight, you are no longer tethered to a specific brand of flour or a particular size of egg.
+When you know that a standard sponge cake is essentially a specific ratio of flour, sugar, eggs, and fat by weight, you are no longer tethered to a specific brand of flour or a particular size of egg.
 You can scale recipes up or down with mathematical certainty, ensuring that the chemistry of the dish remains intact regardless of the volume.
 This shift from "following a recipe" to "understanding a formula" is the bridge between being a cook and becoming a creator.

 Integrating Intuition with Precision